Early Childhood Certification

 - Human Tendencies, Sensitive Periods and the Brain

 - History of Methods – Montessori and Major Early Childhood Theorists

 - Movement, Mental Assimilation and the Work of the Child

 - Preparation of the Montessori Director/Directress, Part 2: Spiritual Preparation

 - Peace Education

-During this step you will also learn about the four great avenues of learning for the early childhood years (2 1/2 – 6) and the beautiful learning materials Maria Montessori designed for the children’s use.
-The four great avenues of learning are: Practical Life, Sensorial Development, Development of Language and Early Preparation of the Mathematical Mind.
+Learn about the four great avenues of learning for the early childhood years (2 1/2 – 6) and the beautiful learning materials Maria Montessori designed for the children’s use.
+The four avenues of learning are: Practical Life, Sensorial Development, Development of Language and Early Preparation of the Mathematical Mind.

 Part 2.
 In-person Residency – 15 days